Imma76/web/README.md

 ## Getting started

-After cloning the repository begin by installing dependencies at the root.
+After cloning the repository begin by installing dependencies at the rootssss.

 ```shell
 yarn